 flow chart graphic PAROLI SYSTEM £10 - LOSE - £10 - WIN - £20 - WIN - £40 - COLLECT

-Martingale is all about what to bet when you lose, whereas the Paroli roulette system covers what to do if you win.
-In this case, we double our bet when we win, which is why the Paroli method is sometimes called the Reverse Martingale.
+Martingale is all about what to bet when you lose, whereas the Paroli roulette system focuses on what to do if you win.
+This is yet another roulette strategy usually used with black and red, and in this case, we double our bet when we win.
+That’s why the Paroli method is sometimes called the Reverse Martingale.

 Here’s an example: